 What a 700,000 Dollar Home Actually Costs in Property Tax in Each Town

-Rates per 100 dollars are abstract, so here is what those combined rates look like as an annual bill on a hypothetical 700,000 dollar home, assessed at 100 percent of value.
+Rates per $100 are abstract, so here is what those combined rates look like as an annual bill on a hypothetical $700,000 home, assessed at 100% of value.
 I am using 700,000 only as a round comparison number, not as a price-range recommendation.

 One nuance: assessed value is set as of January 1, 2025 and stays there until the next revaluation in 2029.
 If the local market keeps appreciating between now and then, your tax bill stays anchored to the 2025 assessment until 2029, which gives you visibility into your ownership cost for the next several years.
 After the 2029 revaluation, rates and assessments will reset together.